 By organizing their workspace, operators can easily see where deviations may occur — or have occurred already.
 For example, in an unorganized workstation, it can be difficult to notice when a defective product has left the production line.
 Organizing the workplace makes it easier to identify these subpar products before it’s too late.
-Digital MOS platforms can assist in planning regular 5S audits to check that everything is in order, and they can even automate the creation of deviations depending on the result of the audit.
+Connected worker platforms can assist in planning regular 5S audits to check that everything is in order, and they can even automate the creation of deviations depending on the result of the audit.
 Improving visibility in this way is a big step toward eliminating production defects entirely.

 7. Achieve True Autonomous Maintenance